rebelsky/csc207c/_mps/associative-arrays.md

 [ ] Passes all the R tests.
 [ ] Each class has an introductory Javadoc comment that indicates the author and purpose.
 [ ] Includes a `README.md` file that contains the appropriate information
-    (authors, purpose, acknowledgements if appropriate).
+    (authors, purpose, link to GitHub repo, acknowledgements if appropriate).
 [ ] All files compile correctly.
 ```